 In November, 2003, Lisa and her husband, Glenn, discovered that they were expecting a second child.
 Their first son, Andrew, was just five years old.
 After struggling for more than a year and a half with infertility, the joy of a new pregnancy was indescribable.
 Sadly, after what can only be described as a picture-perfect pregnancy, Alexis MacKenzie Louden was stillborn on her due date of July 7, 2004.
 To this date, the cause of Alexis's death has yet to be determined.

-Happily, in 2005 Glenn and Lisa were blessed with the healthy and safe delivery of their boy/girl twins, Brady Quinn and Payton MacKenzie Louden.
+In 2005, Glenn and Lisa were blessed with the healthy and safe delivery of their boy/girl twins, Brady Quinn and Payton MacKenzie Louden.
 In 2007, they welcomed their son, Grant Alexander Louden, and in 2011, their youngest son, Griffin Kelly Louden was added to the mix!
-Life in the Louden household is blissfully hectic and blessedly full.
+Life in the Louden household was blissfully hectic and blessedly full.
+Tragically, in December, 2019 the Louden Family suffered the devastating loss of their first granddaughter, 20-day-old, MacKenzie Grace Louden due to complications of extreme pre-maturity.
+MacKenzie's mom and dad, Andrew and Caitlin are bravely carrying on the legacy of their precious daughter having begun a NICU outreach program, "MacKenzie's Marvelous Adventures." which provides care packages to families whose newborn preemies are facing extended stays in a Neonatal Intensive Care Unit.
+While faced with both sadness and joy, the Loudens are choosing to carry on the legacies of their daughter and granddaughter by helping others in need.